-Each common signal is selected sequentially according to the specified number of time slices at the timing listed in Table 13-4.
-This cycle of operation is performed repeatedly.
+Each common signal is selected sequentially according to the specified number of time slots at the timing listed in Table 13-4.
+In the static display mode, the same signal is output commonly to COM0 to COM3.
 In the three-time-slice mode, leave the COM3 pin open.